 So let’s unpick the different definitions to discover the sweet truth!

-As explained in an article featured on the British Nutrition Foundation website (well worth a read) the headlines that made the newspapers were in retaliation to an article ‘The toxic truth about sugar’ published in a commentary by a Professor of Clinical Paediatrics at the University of California (1).
-This commentary expressed the author’s opinions on the role they believe sugar has to play in the development of diet-health related disease and was not a robust scientific review or a presentation of novel research (2).
-However, they do mention a couple of published research papers to support their case, one of which is written by Lustig (introducing possible bias) (2).
+A lot of concern and discussion around sugar arose off the back of a commentary by a Professor of Clinical Paediatrics at the University of California (1).
+This commentary expressed the author’s opinions on the role they believe sugar has to play in the development of diet-health related disease and was not a robust scientific review or a presentation of novel research (1).
+However, they do mention a couple of published research papers to support their case, one of which is written by Lustig (introducing possible bias) (1).
 Also, there was no critical appraisal (carefully critiquing the results to decipher their impact) of the evidence regarding the relationship between sugar and diet-related disease development.
 It would seem that these headlines may be portraying a slightly false picture.

 We are all individual and therefore this is not an easy question to answer.